VLZH/videojs-suggestedVideoEndcap/README.md

+# I think that this fork useful only for me

 # videojs-suggestedVideoEndcap
 Creates an endcap screen with a grid of suggested video links to watch, similar to YouTube.
 Inspired by Funny or Die’s [videojs-relatedCarousel](https://github.com/funnyordie/videojs-relatedCarousel).
 ____